M66B/FairEmail/docs/FAQ-zh-rCN.md

 * *Private key does not match any encryption keys*: the selected key cannot be used to decrypt the message, probably because it is the incorrect key
 * *No private key*: no certificate was selected or no certificate was available in the Android keystore

 In case the certificate chain is incorrect, you can tap on the little info button to show the all certificates.
 After the certificate details the issuer or "selfSign" is shown.
 A certificate is self signed when the subject and the issuer are the same.
 Certificates from a certificate authority (CA) are marked with "[keyCertSign](https://tools.ietf.org/html/rfc5280#section-4.2.1.3)".
-In case the certificate chain is incorrect, you can tap on the little info button to show the all certificates.
-After the certificate details the issuer or "selfSign" is shown.
-A certificate is self signed when the subject and the issuer are the same.
-Certificates from a certificate authority (CA) are marked with "[keyCertSign](https://tools.ietf.org/html/rfc5280#section-4.2.1.3)".
 Certificates found in the Android key store are marked with "Android".

 A valid chain looks like this: